A path integral approach to sparse non-Hermitian random matrices: The sparse correction to the elliptic and Wigner semi-circle laws

 where sums over the repeated indices in $S_1$ and $S_2$ are implied.
 Here, the matrix $\matj$ [defined in Eq.~(\ref{jdef})] now has elements $a_{12}$ and $a_{21}$ that are sampled from $\pi(a_{12}, a_{21})$.
 The first two terms in the action in Eq.~(\ref{actionseriesterms}) correspond to the bare action and the elliptic interaction term in Eq.~(\ref{ellipticaction}).
 That is, the higher order terms $S_2$ and $S_3$ constitute small corrections to the elliptic law when $p$ is large.
 If we ignored these terms, we would recover the result of the dense case.

 The response functions of the system are now found by evaluating the following series diagrammatically~[c.f.~Eq.~(\ref{interactionactionexpansion})]

-Our approach will be to truncate this series and find the response functions to the desired order in $1/p$, from which we will obtain expressions for the eigenvalue spectrum that are accurate to the same order.
+Our approach will be to truncate this series and find the response functions to the desired order in $1/p$.
+From these response functions, we will then obtain expressions for the eigenvalue spectrum that are accurate to the same order.